origamitower/folktale/docs/source/en/guides/annexes/2-design-principles.md

       old versions of Maybe, Either, and Validation.

-  - **Better support for interactive (REPL) development** — One of the long-term goals with Folktale is to have a really good support for interactive development in the REPL.
+  - **Better support for interactive (REPL) development** — One of the long-term goals with Folktale is to have really good support for interactive development in the REPL.
 The first step for that is to be able to view documentation directly from the REPL, which is being done by annotating objects with the